 Saltare al contenuto

-Endpoint del Canale API
+Canale API Endpoint

 I canali sono un meccanismo fondamentale per la gestione degli aggiornamenti dell'applicazione in Capgo.
 In modalità auto-hosted, è necessario implementare i punti di fine del canale per gestire le assegnazioni dei dispositivi, le query dei canali e le operazioni di gestione dei canali.